- Agronomic: buckwheat, clovers

 Short term goals:

-- Compare and contrast man-hours to implement and maintain each solution.
+1.Compare and contrast man-hours to implement each solution.

-- Compare and contrast weed starts per square foot at multiple time intervals.
+2.Compare and contrast weed starts per square foot at multiple time intervals.

-- Compare and contrast man-hours to remove weeds at multiple intervals.
+3.Compare and contrast man-hours to remove weeds at multiple time intervals.

 Long term goals:

 1.Track and compare overall costs for each solution.

 2.Test and compare impacts to soil of each solution (macro-nutrients, micro-nutrients, soil structure) at specific intervals.

 4.Arrive on a working solution for weed prevention in my market garden.

 Project objectives from proposal: